wp-plugins/embed-bible-passages/readme.txt

 == Upgrade Notice ==

+= 0.211 =
+This version improves the documentation and corrects the link in the "Powered by" attribution at the bottom of pages.

 = 0.21 =
 This version adds the ability to optionally show a "Powered by" attribution at the bottom of pages.

 == Changelog ==

+= 0.211 =
+Improves the documentation and corrects the link in the "Powered by" attribution at the bottom of pages.

 = 0.21 =
 Adds the ability to optionally show a "Powered by" attribution at the bottom of pages.